 It’s such an essential part of everyday life, you probably don’t notice how often you interacted with it just today.
 From the zipper on your jacket, to the cutlery in your kitchen.
 From automotive parts to accents on skyscrapers.
 Even surgical implants like pins connecting bones or an artificial replacement hip are made of stainless.
 It’s no surprise such a precious metal is also the best way to store and transport precious, delicious golden suds.

 Traditionally, beer was stored and transported in wooden kegs to taverns.
 Through modern history, the stainless steel keg has been the leading standard for bars, restaurants, and taprooms.
-There are, of course, alternatives to stainless like aluminum or plastic, but stainless still reigns supreme.
+There are, of course, alternatives to stainless like aluminium or plastic, but stainless still reigns supreme.
 This is often the case with stainless steel as it is often the preferred metal of many when undergoing flat bed laser cutting.

 You likely haven’t ever given much thought about the keg that was once home to your IPA or stout, you’re just happy the glass is in front of you.
 Many brewers have also admitted to not giving a whole lot of thought to kegs since they’re just so commonplace.
 However, there are four key characteristics that make stainless steel kegs the humble hero of the global beer industry.